SidraFarooqui/Speech-to-Text/README.md

 # Speech-to-Text
-Speech to Text Translation - Using Google Speech Recognization
+Speech to Text Translation - Using Google Speech Recognition